Dwarf wild indigo

 - Is Dwarf wild indigo good for the Colorado Front Range?

-- Yes.
-Dwarf wild indigo is included in the Front Range Plant Finder as a shrub suited to Colorado's Front Range.
+- Yes, Dwarf wild indigo is a well-suited shrub for Colorado's Front Range.

 - How big does Dwarf wild indigo get?